-If a patient experiences $\geq$ Grade 3 nonhematologic toxicity, then dosing must be suspended (until the toxicity resolves to either baseline or at least Grade 1) and the dose of blinded study drug must be reduced as outlined in Table JPBL.9.3.
+If a patient experiences ≥Grade 3 nonhematologic toxicity (except diarrhea, refer to Section 9.4.1.1.4.1; or ALT/AST increased, refer to Section 9.4.1.1.4.2; or ILD/pneumonitis, refer to Section 9.4.1.1.4.3; or VTE, refer to Section 9.4.1.1.4.4), then dosing must be suspended (until the toxicity resolves to either baseline or Grade 1) and the dose of blinded study drug must be reduced by 1 dose level as outlined in Table JPBL.9.3.

-If a patient experiences persistent or recurrent Grade 2 nonhematologic toxicity (except diarrhea; refer to Section 9.4.1.1.4.1) possibly related to blinded study drug that does not resolve with maximal supportive measures within 7 days to either baseline or Grade 1, then dosing may be suspended (until the toxicity resolves to either baseline or at least Grade 1) and the dose of blinded study drug may be reduced as outlined in Table JPBL.9.3.
+If a patient experiences persistent or recurrent Grade 2 nonhematologic toxicity (except diarrhea, refer to Section 9.4.1.1.4.1; or ALT/AST increased, refer to Section 9.4.1.1.4.2; or ILD/pneumonitis, refer to Section 9.4.1.1.4.3; or VTE, refer to Section 9.4.1.1.4.4) that does not resolve with maximal supportive measures within 7 days to either baseline or Grade 1, then blinded study drug dosing must be suspended (until the toxicity resolves to either baseline or Grade 1) and the dose of blinded study drug must be reduced by 1 dose level as outlined in Table JPBL.9.3.

-Before re-initiation of blinded study, nonhematologic toxicity (except alopecia and fatigue) must resolve to either baseline or at least Grade 1.
+Before re-initiation of blinded study, nonhematologic toxicity (except alopecia and fatigue) must resolve to either baseline or Grade 1.